‘Sports Illustrated’ Model Jasmine Sanders Rocks Fuzzy Blue Bra And Dangerously Short Skirt On Instagram

 Jasmine’s unique threads included an icy blue, fuzzy bra top that did far more showing than covering up.
 The triangle-style lingerie flashed an ample amount of cleavage to the camera as it clicked away, while also flaunting the model’s insanely toned midsection and washboard abs.
 As for her bottom half, the Instagram sensation — better known by her nickname Golden Barbie — sported a dangerously short skirt made of the same furry blue material that left very little to the imagination.
 The garment barely grazed passed her upper thighs, showing off the beauty’s curvaceous lower half and posing a serious threat of a wardrobe malfunction that was narrowly avoided thanks to the expert placement of Jasmine’s hand in the sexy photo.

 In keeping with the theme of her NSFW outfit, Jasmine added a pair of blue velvet platform sandals that wrapped tightly around her ankle and featured a feathered strap across the top of her foot.
 The Sports Illustrated Swimsuit rookie also rocked a delicate, bedazzled choker necklace and matching silver chain belt that sat high on her hips to accentuate her trim waist.
-The blonde bombshell’s signature golden locks were worn in long braids that cascaded down her back so not to cover up her glamorous makeup look that consisted of a thick coating of mascara and glossy pink lip.
+The blonde bombshell’s signature golden locks were worn in long braids that cascaded down her back so not to cover up her glamorous makeup look that consisted of a thick coating of mascara and a glossy pink lip.

 Fans of the swimsuit model went absolutely wild for the latest addition to Jasmine’s Instagram account which, at the time of this writing, has already racked up more than 5,700 likes after just 30 minutes of going live on the platform.
 Dozens took to the comments section as well to shower the stunner with compliments on her jaw-dropping display.